 What kind of insurance covers a cracked windshield?

-Comprehensive insurance also covers glass damage, you can only file a claim to fix your windshield if you carry this optional coverage.
 Full glass coverage may be available in some states as part of your comprehensive coverage or in addition to it, according to the Insurance Information Institute (III).
 With full glass coverage, you may not have to pay a deductible for the windshield’s repair.

 What happens if you’re in an accident with an uninsured driver?

-If you have uninsured motorist bodily injury coverage, it will pay for your medical bills if an uninsured driver hits you.
-In some states, you can also obtain uninsured motorist property damage (UMPD) that will pay for damage to your vehicle.
 However, typically, UMPD coverage has low limits so if you have collision coverage, it is advised that you carry that and skip UMPD unless you’re required by law to have it on your policy.
 Some states require drivers to buy uninsured motorist coverage; in others, it is optional.

 Uninsured motorist insurance is usually sold in the amount that matches your liability insurance limits.
-(Liability insurance pays for damage you cause to other vehicles and property.)
+Liability insurance pays for damage you cause to other vehicles and property.
 For example, if you bought a policy with $50,000 per person bodily injury liability coverage, up to $100,000 per accident, you should buy uninsured motorist bodily injury coverage (UMBI) in the same amounts.

 Am I covered if I hit another car?

-Liability insurance costs, on average, $603 yearly for the following limits: (50/100/50), or $50,000 per person/$100,000 maximum per accident for bodily injury; $50,000 for property damage.
-Full coverage, including comprehensive and collision, costs an average of $1,607.
+On average, liability insurance costs, $644 annually for the following limits: 50/100/50 which includes $50,000 per person, $100,000 maximum per accident for bodily injury, and $50,000 for property damage.
+For comparison, full coverage, including comprehensive and collision, costs an average of $1,895 annually.

 What insurance covers me if another car hits mine?

-If you’re in an accident caused by another driver, the other driver’s liability insurance would pay for damage to your vehicle and your medical expenses if you claim the at-fault driver’s liability coverages.
 You can also use your collision coverage for the damage to your car.
 However, you would have to pay the associated deductible.
-Also, if you are in a no-fault state, your injuries would be claimed under your personal injury protection coverage.
+Also, if you are in a no-fault state, your injuries would be claimed under your personal injury protection coverage

 Is hitting a parked car considered an accident?

 If you hit a parked car, your liability property damage insurance would pay for the damage you caused.
-Collision coverage would pay for the damage to your car if you carry this optional coverage.
+Collision coverage would also pay for the damage to your car if you carry this optional coverage.

 Will my insurance cover me if I hit a pole?